 This article was culled from the UK Guardian and it talks about the lack of black Journalist in the British media.
 It was written by Anne Alexander.

-Debate about the lack of female reporters is welcome, but few ask why ethnic minorities are largely absent in the media.
+The debate about the lack of female reporters is welcome, but few ask why ethnic minorities are largely absent in the media.

 Not long after I started working as a political reporter at parliament, an adviser to a senior politician whom I knew relatively well entered the office I shared with five male colleagues.
 She started introducing a new staff member she had in tow.
 “That’s Frank from AFP, there’s Ian from the Manchester Evening News, Bill from the Lancashire Evening Post, and this is Anne, their PA.”